Flu: Who Is Most at Risk?

 If You Get Sick

 Flu should be suspected if you develop symptoms, such as a fever or feeling feverish accompanied by muscle aches, headache and/or fatigue.
-If you think you have flu:
+The only way to know that you have flu is to get tested, but if you think you have flu:

-• Seek medical care early.
-Antiviral medication may help shorten the length of the illness and decrease its severity, but the medication needs to be administered early in the illness to be most effective.
+- Seek medical care early.
+Antiviral medication may help shorten the length of the illness and decrease its severity, but you need to take the medication early in the illness for it to be most effective.

 Stay home.
 Your body needs rest.
 Staying away from other people will help prevent the illness from spreading and possibly infecting someone who is particularly vulnerable.